 I will be amongst hundreds of attendees who are knowledgeable and passionate about the paralegal profession.
 I will learn new information and skills and improve upon existing skills to further advance my paralegal expertise.
 This event will give me the opportunity for hands-on learning and dialogue with leading experts.
 In addition, the Expo Hall features various businesses and organizations that I can engage with that could have a positive impact on our organization.
-You can learn more about the 2022 NALA Conference & Expo on their e at www.nala.org
+You can learn more about the 2022 NALA Conference & Expo on their website.